 The Fairfax County Police Department seeks people from a wide variety of cultures and backgrounds when selecting participants for its Citizen Police Academy.
 Candidates from different ethnicities, professions, cultural backgrounds, orientations, age groups, and communities throughout Fairfax County are encouraged to apply in order to enrich class discussions and strengthen community relationships.

 This program is not an accredited certification course to become a sworn police officer.
-For information regarding employment as a police officer or about the paid police academy, please visit our employment page.
+For information regarding employment as a police officer or about the paid police academy, please visit Join Our Team page.

 For more information, please call (703) 280-0713 or e-mail us at CPA@fairfaxcounty.gov